C2SM/c2sm.github.io/tasks/index.md

 ## Task Assignment

-The Core Team accepts tasks from the three different areas mentioned above each following a specific procedure described below.
+The Core Team accepts tasks from the three different areas mentioned above, each following a specific procedure described below.

 {: .attention-title }